Promoting Through Video on Social Media

 For the purpose of online marketing, we know to write out a well structured social media post that would include an eye-popping image in order to grab the attention of our followers/visitors.
-But a lot of people tend to overlook the current, most popular and engaging way to promote your brand: video.
+But a lot of people tend to overlook the current, most popular and engaging way to promote your brand, and that’s promoting through video on social media.

 Promoting through video may be a brand tactic used for years, but generally it is something that is quite new to a lot of people who have been accustomed to basic social media posts, print marketing and other types of advertising/promoting.
 Video promotion is a new way to change up the theme of your brand and stand out from the crowd.
 You have the opportunity to give your viewers a visual experience where they can tune in and watch your promotion, allowing for a much bigger possibility of engagement.